trimstray/nginx-admins-handbook/README.md

     > For example: `https://example.com/backend/` - NGINX will try first check if a file called `backend` exists, if can't find it then goes to second check `$uri/` and see if there's a directory called `backend` exists then it will try serving it.

+  - `try_files $uri $uri/ /frontend/index.html` - if a file and directory not found, NGINX sends `/frontend/index.html`

 - `location ^~ /images` - handle any query beginning with `/images` and halts searching

+  - default root directory for this location is `/var/www/static`

   - `try_files $uri` - when you receive a URI that's matched by this block try `$uri` first